mareimorsy/vodafone-task/README.md

 # Spring Boot in a Container!
+Running a simple Spring boot application into a docker container.

 ## Requirements
 - Docker CE 17.05 (EE 17.06) or newer version must be installed